explodecomputer/pelotas_2015/gwas/README.md

 - Epidemiological application in causal inference
 - Evolutionary understanding of genotype - phenotype relationships

-In this practical you will have a simple introduction on how to conduct GWAS.
+In this practical you will have a simple example of how to perform GWAS.
 We begin with a slightly mundane but very important aspect, quality control, whose objective is ensuring only high quality data is being used to make any scientific inferences.

-Next we'll use PLINK software to perform the GWAS.
-This is a simple routine where the software performs a regression for every SNP in the data, testing association between the SNP and the trait.
-We'll perform the GWAS twice, once using the original raw and uncleaned data, and once using the cleaned data.
+Next we'll perform the GWAS.
+This is a simple routine where the PLINK software performs a regression for every SNP in the data, testing association between the SNP and the trait.
+We'll perform the GWAS twice, once using a fast and approximate method using the original raw and uncleaned data, and once using the cleaned data using proper linear or logistic regression.
 This way we get to see what a good and a bad GWAS result looks like.

 Finally we'll draw some graphs to visualise the results, identify significant associations and perform lookups with online tools to get more information about the SNPs and regions implicated by the GWAS.

 ## A note about Plink2

 Most of the data manipulation and some of the analysis will be run using [plink2](https://www.cog-genomics.org/plink2/).
 It is currently in beta (technically still `plink1.90`), but for most functions is stable and is extremely fast compared to the [original plink](http://pngu.mgh.harvard.edu/~purcell/plink/).
 It can be used for the vast majority of genetic analyses that are routinely performed, and the syntax is pretty simple and straightforward.

-Refer to the documentation to get more details about what it can do and how routines are implemented.
+Refer to the documentation in the links above to get more details about what it can do and how routines are implemented.

 # Practical

 ## Cleaning genotype data

 The data is in 'binary plink' format data, which requires 3 files for each dataset.
 The `.fam` file has information about the individuals - family ID, individual ID, father, mother, sex, phenotype.
-Note that we can specify a different phenotype file to analyse a different phenotype so that we don't have to change the genotype data.
+Note that we can specify a different phenotype file to analyse a different phenotype so that we don't have to change the genotype data files.

 The `.bim` file has information about the SNPs in the data - chromosome, SNP name, genetic position, physical position, minor allele, major allele.